ksalzke/estimate-total-time-omnifocus-plugin/README.md

 1. Click on the green `Clone or download` button above to download a `.zip` file of the file in this GitHub repository.
 2. Unzip the downloaded file.
-3. Move the `.omnijs` file to your OmniFocus plug-in library folder.
+3. Move the `.omnifocusjs` file to your OmniFocus plug-in library folder.

 # Actions